canonical/lxd/doc/howto/images_manage.md

     lxc image get-property <image_ID> <key>

-For example, to show the release name of the official Ubuntu 24.04 image, enter the following command:
+For example, to show the release name of the official Ubuntu 24.04 LTS image, enter the following command:

     lxc image get-property ubuntu:24.04 release
 ```